doytsujin/athackst.github.io/_articles/4_aws_deepracer_joy_onboard.md

 category: Robotics
 series: DeepRacer
 tags: deepracer
+image: /assets/img/deepracer_joy.gif
+summary: How to build and install the ROS software to run the DeepRacer with a gamepad or joystick.
 ---

 After I hooked up a [gamepad through ROS](/articles/3_aws_deepracer_joy.html) to the DeepRacer, the next step was to get it loaded directly onto the DeepRacer.
 Because what good is a remote control for an RC car if you need to set up a laptop to use it?